-- Site currently used by Lafarge Aggregates and the Brett Group to import and store aggregate delivered by both road and rail.
-The site is accessed via Brook Street which itself is accessed off New Street to the West of Chelmsford Town Centre with good access to major strategic routes including the A12. - 2.
-The site is allocated as employment land within Chelmsford City Council's adopted 'Chelmsford Town Centre Area Action Plan' which forms part of the Council's adopted Local Development Framework.
-The northern half of the site is identified as the Railway sidings, Brook Street 'Opportunity Site'.
-Any proposal for development within this area will need to be resolved with both Local Plans.
+1. The site is currently used to import and store aggregate delivered by both road and rail.
+The site is accessed via Brook Street which itself is accessed off New Street to the West of Chelmsford Town Centre, with good access to major strategic routes including the A12.

+2. The site adjoins allocated employment land within Chelmsford City Council's adopted 'Chelmsford Town Centre Area Action Plan' which forms part of the Council's adopted Local Development Framework.
+The northern half of the site is identified as the Railway Sidings, Brook Street 'Opportunity Site'.
+Any proposal for development within this area will need to be in conformity with both Local Plans.